Eco-Friendly Cleaning

 -

 The Reality: It’s a synthetic preservative used to stop bacteria growth in water-heavy products.
-It is a leading cause of contact dermatitis (skin rashes).
+It is a common cause of contact dermatitis (skin rashes).

 -